 The ‘Computer-Aided Drug Design’ Department provides computational design support for our clients’ drug discovery projects.
 In this interview, we introduce our CADD experts and see what exciting developments are awaiting us this year.

-Eddy Damen did his PhD in Nijmegen, the Netherlands and joined the company as an organic chemist 24 years ago.
-After being involved in building the Parallel Chemistry Department in the early 2000s, Eddy changed departments in around 2012, when medicinal chemistry including computational chemistry services started to grow,.
+Eddy Damen did his PhD in Nijmegen and started as an organic chemist in Nijmegen 24 years ago.
+After being involved in building the Parallel Chemistry Department in the early 2000s, Eddy changed departments in around 2012, when Mercachem began offering medicinal chemistry services, including computational chemistry.
 Eddy started CADD support by learning on the job.

-As well as collaborating on a range of projects using different computational approaches, the CADD team offers virtual screening.
+Next to assisting in a dozen projects using different computational approaches, the CADD team offers virtual screening.
 In virtual screening, a range of chemical structures are tested on the computer model of the intended target to see which structures theoretically would bind to the target.
-Under the right conditions and with sufficient rigor, it can greatly reduce the number of compounds that need to be screened through an actual biochemical assay, saving the customer both time and money.
+If this is done well, it can greatly reduce the number of compounds that need to be screened through an actual biochemical assay, saving the customer both time and money.
 For this, a complete workflow has been established, from selection and preparation of a database to screening and nomination of the final hits.
-At Symeres, virtual screening can be performed using either Databases of millions of on stock compounds from commercial suppliers, the Symegold library (75,000 compounds) available at Axxam for high-throughput screening, or the Symeres proprietary Virtual Library.
+At Symeres, virtual screening can be performed using either a database of 8.8 million stock compounds from a commercial supplier, the Symegold library (75,000 compounds) available at Axxam for high-throughput screening, or the Symeres Virtual Library.
 At the moment, this last library contains about 17 million compounds derived from unique scaffolds, which have been validated for library synthesis.
-Also, a diverse subset of commercially available virtual libraries has been prepared and can be used off the shelf in virtual screening.
+Also, a diverse subset of the Enamine REAL™ library (31 million compounds) has been prepared and can be used off the shelf in virtual screening.

-One definition of real creativity is transforming original design ideas into successful assets.
-The team believes that the virtual screening offered at Symeres is unique compared to the virtual screening at many other companies.
-“While most companies only return hits based on a particular scoring and ranking in silico, we at Symeres strongly believe that integrating a substantial amount of human intelligence, i.e., the significant experience of our medicinal and synthetic chemists adds significant value in transforming ideas into practice”
+Both computational chemists emphasize that the virtual screening offered at Symeres is unique compared to the virtual screening at many other companies.
+“While most companies only return hits based on a particular scoring and ranking in silico, we at Symeres integrate a substantial amount of human intelligence, i.e., the outstanding knowledge of both our medicinal and synthetic chemists.”